tsloughter/rebar3.org/content/en/docs/about/security-policy.md

 - One of the authenticated channels in the maintainers Keybase profiles
 - Open a GitHub issue directly
-- Ask on #rebar3 on the [official Erlang slack team](https://erlef.org/slack-invite/erlanger)
+- Ask on #rebar3 on the [official Erlang Slack team](https://erlef.org/slack-invite/erlanger)
 - Ask on #rebar on IRC on freenode
 - Ask on the [rebar mailing list](http://lists.basho.com/mailman/listinfo/rebar_lists.basho.com)